maihd/maicstyle/ProgLang.md

     - Only C++11 is good enough
     - Now C++17 is mature on common compilers
     - Take care of compiled code in new features
+- If statement with init-statement
+- Constexpr

 ## C++ Extensions (maybe used)
 - Designated initializer (required G++ or Clang++)
+- Compiler-depended attributes, modifiers

 ## C++ avoid features